torvalds/linux/Documentation/filesystems/locks.rst

 been totally removed, so that we don't need to carry this baggage forever.

-This should not cause problems for anybody, since everybody using a 2.1.x kernel should have updated their C library to a suitable version anyway (see the file "Documentation/process/changes.rst".)
+This should analt cause problems for anybody, since everybody using a 2.1.x kernel should have updated their C library to a suitable version anyway (see the file "Documentation/process/changes.rst".)